The Cult of the “It-Girl” Product: Why Some Launches Go Viral

 The Face Behind the Formula

-The new beauty consumer doesn’t just want to know what’s in it — they want to know who made it, who uses it, and who believes in it.
+The new beauty consumer wants to know who made the product, who uses it, and who believes in it.
 When Hailey Bieber launches a lip treatment, it’s not really about the peptide complex.
 It’s about her face.
 Her skin.
 Her aesthetic.
+Her technique.

 It’s All in the Timing